 Best time to visit: Oz's springtime, running from September to November, offers the most temperate weather to see the city and fewer tourists.

-How to get around: Sydney's public transport network is reasonably priced, reliable and much more convenient than driving.
+How to get around: Sydney's public transport services are reasonably priced, reliable and much more convenient than driving.
 Simply hop on a train, bus or ferry and start exploring.

 Neighbourhoods to know: George Street is the main strip and the city's vibrant centre packed with stunning architecture, chic bars and excellent eateries, while the Rocks is home to bustling markets and cosy cafes, and Bondi boasts the most famous stretch of coast on the planet.